Tomaati/Ciphix_Case/README.md

 Using this (short) list of requirements a list of pages was made up:
 * Login Page
 * Dashboard home screen
+  * Show overview of information in a graph
+  * Show detailed information in a table
+  * Allow admins to upload new conversations
 * Settings Screen
   * Should allow to edit topics
   * ~~Create new accounts~~ *This is scrapped because the design would look very cluttered, and goes outside the scope of the case.
 As well as requiring a lot more time than allotted to this case.*